 (Source – Google Chrome Developers)

 Here we run the command ng update @angular/core where @angular/core is one of the Angular packages of the project.
 And the package JSON of @angular/core consists of a package group.
 So, when you update one of the packages in Angular, you are going to get all the associated packages at one place updated together.
 The team has also worked on providing updates to peer dependencies.
 So the ng update@core will provide you with all the latest framework packages and dependencies required, making the update and migration process easier.

 Another breakthrough announcement made by the Angular team is that they will provide long-term support to all its major releases.
 Previously they announced LTS just for Angular v4 and v6.
 However, to make the updating process from one major release to next one easier, they have extended the long-term support to all the major release from v4 and above.
 All of the Angular releases are supported actively for 6 months and once the next major version is released, it enters the long-term support for another 12 months.
 The LST state of one major version initiates the day a new version is released (major released) and ends a year later with the release of another major version.

 Even AngularJS, the first version of the framework will now be under LTS.
 Due to the fact that it is extremely stable and is still being used in many projects, the Angular team has been working to release version 1.7.0 which will enter a 3 years long-term support on July 1, 2018.

-Angular has been the been the top choice of web app developers and owners when it comes to reliability and consistency.
+Angular has been the top choice of web app developers and owners when it comes to reliability and consistency.
 In fact, it has been used in numerous huge projects.
 It is also considered best for enterprise applications to manage millions of users and dollars.
 The ng update and LTS support will make it even better.
 It will allow you to stay with the technology for a long time, get updated features and easy migration without any hassle.